 According to data from 2022–2023, it affects two thirds of our population and employs 45.8% of our labor force.
 But the growth rate in agriculture fell from 4.7% in FY 23 to 1.4% in FY 24.
 Has enough attention been paid to this obviously significant statistic in the Budget and the countless arguments around it?

-If insufficient efforts are made to initiate fresh revolution in the lives of farmers and consequently in rural India, analogous to the Green Revolution of the 1960s, there will not be Amrit Kaal in 2047.
+If insufficient efforts are made to initiate a fresh revolution in the lives of farmers and consequently in rural India, analogous to the Green Revolution of the 1960s, there will not be Amrit Kaal in 2047.

 Despite having the greatest amount of arable land in the world, India produces relatively little food.
 China produces nearly twice as much rice per hectare as we do.
 Vietnam’s and Indonesia’s is likewise significantly more.
 Infrastructure and technology are desperately needed in agriculture.

-The expanded use of irrigation—including the water-saving technique of drip irrigation—better agricultural extension services, improved seed technology, the application of suitable fertilizers, effective cooperatives, mechanization, enhanced credit services, significantly more warehouse and cold storage facilities, improved road connectivity, crop diversification—including the production of cash crops—marketing networks, stable policy, and far more efficient R&D inputs are few of these.
+The expanded use of irrigation—including the water-saving technique of drip irrigation—better agricultural extension services, improved seed technology, the application of suitable fertilizers, effective cooperatives, mechanization, enhanced credit services, significantly more warehouse and cold storage facilities, improved road connectivity, crop diversification—including the production of cash crops—marketing networks, stable policy, and far more efficient R&D inputs are a few of these.

 It’s not like the past or present governments haven’t taken any action in these areas.
 However, it is evident that productivity and total agricultural income have not increased appreciably.
 The majority of the funding allotted for agriculture is used for subsidies like MNREGA and fertilizers.
 However, do they actually close the gap between producers and consumers—that is, between the spade and the fork?
 Data indicates that in the end, customers gain more from these subsidies.
 Moreover, programs like MNREGA are not answers; they are only palliative measures, possibly even required given the state of poverty.

-Again, given that the government asserts that 250 million people have been lifted out of poverty in the last ten years, continuing to feed 800 million people free meals under the PM-Garib Kisan Kalyan Yojna—which was ostensibly temporary measure following COVID—is political populism.
+Again, given that the government asserts that 250 million people have been lifted out of poverty in the last ten years, continuing to feed 800 million people free meals under the PM-Garib Kisan Kalyan Yojna—which was ostensibly a temporary measure following COVID—is political populism.

-While infrastructure projects are crucial and have large budgetary allocation, the food processing industry should have received an equal level of funding. widespread and easily accessible network of food processing enterprises is necessary to add value to farm products; otherwise, agricultural incomes will either remain stagnant or decline. large portion of these industrial investments can be planned to be labor-intensive, giving farmers who are unemployed or underemployed jobs.
+While infrastructure projects are crucial and have a large budgetary allocation, the food processing industry should have received an equal level of funding.
+A widespread and easily accessible network of food processing enterprises is necessary to add value to farm products; otherwise, agricultural incomes will either remain stagnant or decline.
+A large portion of these industrial investments can be planned to be labor-intensive, giving farmers who are unemployed or underemployed jobs.

 Also Read: Decoding defence allocation by Modi 3.0